Pao de Queijo (Brazilian Cheese Bread) with a Dairy-free Option

 Today’s new post is dedicated to my Mom who I haven’t seen in the last 8 years.
-She came to visit me here in Hawaii for 2 weeks, and it’s been amazing to be able to make and film this recipe with her.
-I hope you enjoy the video and make this popular brazilian treat in your home 🙂
+She came to visit me from Brazil, and it’s been amazing to be able to make and film this recipe with her.
+I hope you enjoy the video and make this popular Brazilian treat in your home 🙂

 P.S.
 I added some behind the scenes funny clips to the end of the video so watch until the end (and read more about this recipe below).